MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/govern-antipatterns.md

 ---
 title: "Govern Antipatterns"
-description: When adopting the cloud, a company needs to have a good understanding of their responsibilities, the cloud providers responsibilities. and cloud governance and security standards.
+description: When adopting the cloud, a company needs to have a good understanding of their responsibilities, the cloud providers responsibilities, and cloud governance and security standards.
 author: sarahwendel
 ms.author: brblanch
 ms.date: 01/15/2021